 - Make lunches and pack bags

 Take a look at what you’re doing now and compare it to how you would like it to look.
-Maybe there are some things on your list that can be shifted from morning to night to help your AM run a little smoother.
+Maybe there are some things on your list that can be shifted from morning to the night before to help your AM run a little smoother.
 Give it a try for 66 days and see if it makes a difference.

 If you need a push to help you and your family get those routines in place, contact me today!